lucasmreis/blogSource/src/posts/from-elm-to-fable.md

 * Elm is much friendlier to beginners.
 It has one way to do almost everything, so there's not much decisions to do when implementing something - it has more of a "puzzle" feel to it.
 Also, tools like [Try Elm](http://elm-lang.org/try) and [Elm Reactor](https://github.com/elm-lang/elm-reactor) make it very simple and fast to just start coding and experimenting with the language.
 * On the other hand, Fable does not hide from you the fact that it's going to compile to Javascript, and because of that, you have a lot of freedom.
 For instance, I could right away make the requests parallel, because promises work just like in JS.
 In Elm, there was [simply no default way of doing it](http://lucasmreis.github.io/blog/learning-elm-part-3/#almost-finishing-our-application-).
+* F#'s *computation expressions* and *partial active patterns* are really powerful, and make code more readable and elegant.
+Actually, it also makes it *simpler*.
+There's nothing like it in Elm.
 * F#, when used with the Ionide VS Code plugin, is probably the best coding experience I've had.
 Elm comes close (and `elm-format` is great), but hovering in any variable to understand what it is in realtime is an amazing experience.
 And the types code lenses are really useful too.

 ## Next Steps

 I enjoyed the Fable experimentation.
 I'll continue to look at it, and probably try something with more JS interop to understand better how it would behave in a more real world scenario.

-Elm still seems the sensible solution if you have a team of people still learning functional programming.
+Elm still seems the sensible solution if you have a team of people that are *learning* functional programming.
 Elm has a lighter cognitive load, since there's almost only one way of doing it, and the defaults are very good, making it a great learning tool too.

 But I can see a team wanting to have more freedom, and Fable seems like a really good tool that offers it, while still maintaining most of the safety and power from an ML language.